LLNL/Kripke/README.md

 Physical Models
 ---------------
+THIS NEEDS A LOT OF WORK:

-Kripke solves a simplification of the Discrete Ordinance and Diamond Difference discretized steady-state linear Boltzmann equation: where (in this case) S is the identity matrix, and the 3D Diamond-Difference is used for inverting the "streaming and collision" operator (omega dot grad + sigma).
+Kripke solves the Discrete Ordinance and Diamond Difference discretized steady-state linear Boltzmann equation.
 The kernels LTimes and LPlusTimes provide the action of the matrices L and L+, respectively.
 One iteration of the MPI algorithm combined with the on-node sweep kernel solves one iteration of:

 Implementation
 --------------
+THIS IS ALL WRONG:

 The source code is divided into individual ".cpp" files, roughly one per class or function.
 The file "src/Kripke/Kernel.h" defined the Kernel interface and defined a factory function for creating objects.
 The implemented kernels are in
 "src/Kripke/Kernel/*.cpp".
 This is where most of the optimizations and programming model changes will occur.